fsjunior/love_word_clock/README.md

 # ❤️ Love Word Clock ❤️

-DIY project of a Word Clock in portuguese.
+Love Word Clock is a special word clock in portuguese created as a gift to my girlfriend to celebrate our seventh anniversary.

 ![Picture of the Word Clock over my desk](https://github.com/fsjunior/word_clock/blob/main/images/clock.jpg?raw=true)

-This project was created as a gift to my girlfriend to celebrate our 7 years anniversary.

 Who said geeks can't be romantic?

 # Features

-- Automagically connects itself to internet and fetch the current time;
+- Automatically connects to the internet and fetch the current time;
-- Shows the clock;
-- Shows how long since I started to love Josi;
+- Calculates and shows how long since I started to love Josi (2014-09-27);
-- Cool fade effects between the displays;
+- Cool transition fade effects;
 - REST API for remote configuration;

 # Material Needed